neotheprogramist/state-channel-framework/README.md

 Follow these steps to declare and deploy the agreement contract on Devnet:

 1. **Set Environment Variables**

     If non-existent, create file **.cargo/config.toml** to hold our enviroment variables.

+    If non-existent, create file **.cargo/config.toml** to hold our enviroment variables.